georgeflanagin/anagrammatic/README.md

 assigning the letters of the alphabet to the 26 smallest prime numbers.
 This legerdemain eliminated the shuffling and sorting of the letters through string operations, and the entire calculation is reduced to integer arithmetic.
-If this approach is unfamiliar, a few minutes spent reviewing [the fundamental theorem of arithmetic](https://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic) will clear it up for you.
+If this approach is unfamiliar, five minutes spent reviewing [the fundamental theorem of arithmetic](https://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic) will clear it up for you.